1972 United States Senate elections: Alaska

-Ted Stevens won re-election to a second term (his first full term) against Democrat Gene Guess.
+Republican Ted Stevens was originally elected to the U.S. Senate in 1970, succeeding Democrat Bob Bartlett.
+He won election to the remainder of Barlett's term with nearly 60% of the vote.

+In 1972, he faced Democrat Gene Guess in the general election.
+Stevens won re-election in a landslide even as Democrat Mike Gravel served as the state's other senator.
+On election day, Stevens won re-election to a second term (his first full term) against Guess, 77–23%.
+Stevens would be re-elected in 1978, 1984, 1990, 1996, and 2002 with at least 66% of the vote before losing re-election in 2008 amid criminal charges.

 Arkansas

 Incumbent Democrat John Little McClellan was re-elected.

 Colorado

 Incumbent Republican Gordon Allott was defeated by Floyd K. Haskell.

 Delaware

 Incumbent Republican J. Caleb Boggs, running for a third term, faced off against future President Joe Biden, then a New Castle County Councilman.
 Though Boggs was expected to easily win a third term over the then-unknown Biden, it ended up being the closest Senate election in 1972, and Biden narrowly beat out Boggs by a little over three thousand votes, winning what would be his first of seven terms.

 Boggs, a longtime Delaware political figure, was considering retirement which would likely have led to a primary campaign between two Republicans, U.S. Representative Pete du Pont and Wilmington Mayor Harry G. Haskell Jr. To avoid the anticipated divisive primary fight, U.S. President Richard M. Nixon helped convince Boggs to run again with full party support.

 No other Democrat wanted to run against Boggs besides Biden.
 Biden's campaign had virtually no money and was given no chance of winning.
 It was managed by his sister Valerie Biden Owens (who would go on to manage his future campaigns as well) and staffed by other members of his family, and relied upon handed-out newsprint position papers.
 Biden did receive some assistance from the AFL–CIO and Democratic pollster Patrick Caddell.
 Biden's campaign issues focused on withdrawal from Vietnam, the environment, civil rights, mass transit, more equitable taxation, health care, the public's dissatisfaction with politics-as-usual, and "change".

 During the summer Biden trailed by almost 30 percentage points, but his energetic campaign, his attractive young family, and his ability to connect with voters' emotions gave the surging Biden an advantage over the ready-to-retire Boggs.
 Biden won the November 7, 1972, election in an upset by a margin of 3,162 votes.

 At the time of the election Biden was a little less than 30 years old; age 30 is a constitutional requirement for the U.S. Senate, and he reached that on November 20, in time for the Senate term beginning January 3.
 After his election he became the sixth-youngest senator in history.